sferlix/frankAllSkyCam/README.md

 # frankAllSkyCam - AllSkyCam software

-Here is what you need to install
+Here is what you need to install, after ensuring to satisfy requirements (see below):

 # pip3 install frankAllSkyCam